Link-Money-Public/react-javascript-sdk-sample-app/README.md

 # React Javascript SDK Sample App

-This is a public code sample demonstrating how to integrate the Link Money Pay by Bank Web SDK into your own react application
+This is a public code sample demonstrating how to integrate the Link Money Pay by Bank Web SDK into your own React application

 ## Requirements